 Response spectrum analysis with the equivalent stiffness and damping ((Chapter 6).
 This together with the equivalent stiffness and damping resemble ASCE 7 process for base isolation (Chapter Eror!
 Reference source not found.).
 In the project, it has been verified that the three approaches produce close responses

+I suspect that if you allow mixed elements (non-nested and nested the method will not work as the stiffness of a stack will change once the non-nested elements are fully compressed and non-nested elements no longer contribute to stack stiffness.

+In some of your plots below, I suggest that you convert then to PDF before inserting then.
+It will reduce the side of the document and avoid long delays required to calculate the plot.

 Cyclic force-displacement behavior of washer stacks

 This chapter is on the measurement of force-displacement behavior of Belleville washer stacks.
 As will be seen in Chapters 5 and 6, this is the primary information required to predict the seismic response of rigid equipment (besides mass, moment of inertia of the equipment itself and support structure stiffness).

+(You have not precluded mixed stacks and I suspect that if they are used the results will not be as good.)